knpuniversity/symfony4/knpu/ep5-forms/form-theme-variables.md

 for `form_row()`, the second argument is `variables`.

-Here's the point: when a field is rendered, the form system creates a bunch of variables to help that process, which we can override.
+Here's the point: when a field is rendered, the form system creates a bunch of variables to help that process, and we can override them.
 And *those* variable are ultimately passed... as variables, to your form theme blocks!

 For example, remember how we passed a `method` variable to the `form_start()` function?
-Check out the `form_start()` block in the bootstrap theme.
+Check out the `form_start` block in the bootstrap theme.
 Surprise!
 There is a local `method` variable that it uses to render.
-We *literally* override these variable values via the form rendering functions.
+We *literally* override these variables via the form rendering functions.

-The point is: when you're inside a form theme block, you have access to a lot of variables... which is *great*, because it means we can use those variables to do, well, whatever we want!
+The point is: when you're inside a form theme block, you have access to a lot of variables... which is *great*, because we can use those variables to do, well, whatever we need to!

 ## Adding a label_attr